cruxstack/terraform-aws-s3-zip-uploader/README.md

-# Terraform AWS S3 ZIP Uploader
+# Terraform Module: AWS S3 ZIP Uploader

 This Terraform module is a utility for uploading the contents of a ZIP file to an AWS S3 bucket.
 It's especially useful when you need to manage an unknown